Frenzoid/changedgame.com/README.md

-# Getting Started with Create React App
+# changedgame.com website's repo, made with ReactJS.

+Here you'll find all the resources used in the changegame.com website.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).